-There are 82 hospitals in Colorado (Kaiser, 2011), 40 of which are located in rural areas (Colorado Hospital Association, 2011).
-Colorado has 29 hospitals identified by the Flex Monitoring Team as Critical Access Hospitals (June 2013).
+There are 82 hospitals in Colorado (Kaiser, 2013), 40 of which are located in rural areas (Colorado Hospital Association, 2011).
+Colorado has 29 hospitals identified as Critical Access Hospitals (Flex Team, 9/2015).
 There are 52 Rural Health Clinics in Colorado (CRHC), and 15 Federally Qualified Health Centers provide services at 153 sites in the state (Colorado Community Health Network).

-Across the state, 18% of Coloradans lack any health insurance (County Health Rankings, 2013).
-However, in some rural counties the rate of uninsured is as high as 20% (Colorado Health Institute, 2008).
-According to the USDA Economic Research Service, the average per-capita income for Coloradans in 2012 was $45,775 although rural per-capita income lagged at $39,544.
-Estimates from 2012 indicate a poverty rate of 15.4% exists in rural Colorado, compared to a 13.3% level in urban areas of the state.
-2012 ACS data reports that 12.3% of the rural population has not completed high school, compared to 9.7% of urban populations.
-The unemployment rate in rural Colorado is at 7.9%, while in urban Colorado it is at 8.0% (USDA-ERS, 2012).For a national comparison, please see an overview of the United States.
+Across the state, 19.18% of Coloradans lack any health insurance (Colorado Rural Health Center, 2014).
+According to the USDA Economic Research Service, the average per-capita income for Coloradans in 2013 was $46,897 although rural per-capita income lagged at $41,365.
+Estimates from 2013 indicate a poverty rate of 14.8% exists in rural Colorado, compared to a 12.7% level in urban areas of the state.
+The ERS reports, based on 2009-2013 ACS data, that 11.9% of the rural population has not completed high school, compared to 9.5% of urban populations.
+The unemployment rate in rural Colorado is at 5.2%, while in urban Colorado it is at 5.0% (USDA-ERS, 2014).For a national comparison, please see an overview of the United States.

-Colorado Community Health Network; Colorado Health Institute; Colorado Hospital Association; Colorado Rural Health Center (CRHC); Kaiser Family Foundation State Health Facts; US Census Bureau: State & County QuickFacts; USDA Economic Research Service: State Fact Sheets; Flex Monitoring Team: Critical Access Hospital List
+Colorado Community Health Network; Colorado Health Institute; Colorado Hospital Association; Colorado Rural Health Center (CRHC); Flex Monitoring Team: Critical Access Hospital List; Kaiser Family Foundation State Health Facts; US Census Bureau: State & County QuickFacts; USDA Economic Research Service: State Fact Sheets

 There are more organizations related to Colorado in the organizations section.